vitaly-t/pg-promise/README.md

 ```
 There can be multiple database objects instantiated in the application from different connection details.

-You are now ready to use our [Learn by Example](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example) tutorial as a quick reference and a good starting point.
+To get started quickly, see our [Learn by Example](https://github.com/vitaly-t/pg-promise/wiki/Learn-by-Example) tutorial.

 # Usage